-It comes as no surprise that one of our favourite not so little lakes is Peyto Lake, situated on the Icefields parkway between Jasper and banff national park respectively at the Bow pass.
+It comes as no surprise that one of our favourite ‘not so little lakes’ is Peyto Lake, situated on the Icefields parkway between Jasper national park and Banff national park at the Bow pass.

 Only 1 hours drive north of Banff on the Icefields parkway, the best way to view the Peyto is by entering via the Upper viewpoint beyond the public restrooms and the carpark at the top.

 The elevation gain you get from climbing to the viewpoint means both sunrise and sunset will give you awesome golden hour light, and if you’re an astrophotography enthusiast then waiting for a clear night for the stars to appear will produce some fascinating results.’